-Dr. Michael L. Avery is the Project Leader of the National Wildlife Research Center’s Florida Field Station in Gainesville.
+Dr. Michael L. Avery is the Project Leader of the USDA APHIS Wildlife Services, National Wildlife Research Center (NWRC) in Gainesville, FL.
 He is recognized nationally and internationally for his expertise in a number of wildlife management areas including avian collisions with manmade structures (towers, powerlines, etc.); avian damage to grain and fruit crops; repellents and chemical deterrents; avian contraception methods; vulture management and roost dispersal; and monk parakeet population management.
 The emphasis of the Florida Field Station’s current research program is on invasive species, including Burmese pythons, spiny-tailed iguanas, and common mynas.

 Clark, L. and M.L.
 Avery.
 2013.
 Effectiveness of chemical repellents in managing birds at airports.
 Pages 25-35 in T.L.
 DeVault, B.F.
 Blackwell, and J.L.
 Belant, editors.
 Wildlife in Airport Environments: Preventing Animal-Aircraft Collisions through Science-Based Management.
 The Johns Hopkins University Press, Baltimore, Maryland, in association with The Wildlife Society.

 Engeman, R.M., K.J.
 Couturier, R.K.
 Felix Jr., and M.L.
 Avery.
 2013.
 Feral swine disturbance at important archaeological sites.
 Environmental Science and Pollution Research.
 20:4093-4098.
 DOI: 10.1007/s11356-012-1367-1

 Fischer, J.W., W.D.
 Walter, and M.L.
 Avery.
 2013.
 Brownian bridge movement models to characterize birds' home ranges.
 The Condor 115(2):298-305.
 DOI: 10.1525/cond.2013.110168